Reducing Gambling Harms:

 If you feel your gambling has become problematic, or you just want some advice from the experts, there are plenty of resources available that you can turn to.

-GamCare are the “leading national provider of free information, advice and support” and offer a range of services, from self-help tools, to live chat, to treatment.
+GamCare is the “leading national provider of free information, advice, and support” and offers a range of services, from self-help tools, to live chat, to treatment.
 Their website can be found at https://www.gamcare.org.uk/

 National Gambling Helpline

 With a 24-hour, free helpline, the National Gambling Helpline is there for advice for anyone affected by gambling problems at any time, day or night.
 They are funded by an independent charity and offer confidential help and support.
 The helpline number is 0808 8020 133.

 BeGambleAware offers free, confidential help for anyone who is worried about their or someone else’s gambling.
 You can visit their website for more information.